mickplouffe/Simple-Guild-Logs-Tracker/README.md

 ![Banner](GitHubBanner.png)

 Welcome to the Guild Tracker repository!
 This project is a C# application designed as a learning prototype.
+Working with Guild Wars 2 API.

 ## Overview